 Comprehension Retention Issues

-Back in 2013 in the International Journal of Educational Research, lead author Anne Mangen in an article studied 72 tenth graders and compared reading retention in PDF format on a computer screen and in print.
-She found that students that read the texts in print had significantly better retention of the material than the students that read the material electronically.
-In terms of applicability to the radiologist, there are some differences, however.
+Back in 2013, in the International Journal of Educational Research, lead author Anne Mangen in an article, studied 72 tenth graders and compared reading retention in PDF format on a computer screen and in print.
+She found that students reading the texts in print had significantly better retention of the material than those reading the material electronically.
+However, there are some differences in applicability to the radiologist.
 We tend to read images and look at the captions and text.
-So, perhaps there is some difference when it comes to the radiology resident.
+So, perhaps there is some difference regarding the radiology resident.

 Miscellaneous Other Issues